 This is where suppliers and partners come in.
 These important relationships shouldn’t just be transactional – with the right partnerships in place, suppliers can offer a support for businesses looking to grow.

 Adapt to overcome

 While the prospect of digital transformation can undoubtedly be challenging, one of the greatest strengths of SMEs is the shared ability to pivot and adapt.
 Never more than the past two years have we seen so clearly their ability to be flexible to the changing working environment – and to their customers’ needs.

 LGBT Foundation is one organisation that turned a challenge into an opportunity in lockdown.
 The Manchester-based charity was forced to temporarily close its doors as a result of the pandemic.
-However, by enabling a remote workforce, underpinned by tech, it was able to find a new way of offering its services, and support even more people: going from Manchester to nationwide.
+However, by enabling a remote workforce, underpinned by tech, it was able to find a new way of offering its services, and support even more people.

 With so much progress already behind us, it’s time to take SMEs to the next phase of their digital journey.